 In the affordability department, this book also compares favorably against other competing titles.
 Previously, my most-recommended crochet afghan pattern book was Unexpected Afghans by Robyn Chachula.
 Going forward, Crochet Afghan Revival will be replacing it as my top recommendation in all but a few situations.

 Unexpected Afghans only includes 29 patterns, versus the 45!!!! patterns you get in Crochet Afghan Revival.
-At the time I checked, the digital downloads of both books were the same price (Crochet Afghan Revival is available as a PDF e-book, whereas Unexpected Afghans is available as a Kindle e-book.)
+At the time I checked, the Kindle e-book editions of both books were the same price.
 The price for a new paperback copy of Unexpected Afghans is a few dollars more than the price for a new paperback of Crochet Afghan Revival — and you get fewer patterns in Unexpected Afghans.
 I recommend both books, and I think they’re both absolutely worthwhile purchases — but from an affordability standpoint, Crochet Afghan Revival is clearly the winner.

 There could be many possible reasons for the price difference, but a main differentiator is the presence of international symbol crochet charts in Unexpected Afghans — whereas Crochet Afghan Revival doesn’t have them.
 These charts are time consuming to prepare, and they require special expertise — plus they take up additional space in the book over and above the space consumed by the written instructions.
 All these factors can add onto the cost of producing a book that includes the charts.
 So, in many cases, you’ll find that a book that doesn’t have them tends to be more affordable than a book that does.
 But if you prefer working with the symbol crochet charts, it’s worth paying for them — and that is one instance where I’d have to continue recommending Unexpected Afghans over Crochet Afghan Revival.